mchinen/NSKeylessArchiver/README.md

 ## How do I get backward-compatibility without keys?
 Forward-compatibility?
 A frequent cited advantage of NSKeyedArchiver is that the keys provide easy backward-compatibility.
 It certainly helps, but of course, backward compatibility can exist without keys.
 If you store a version number, you can still add and remove new objects/data, and check the version number on load to determine whether or not to decode or not.
 If this is not clear I will expand on it later.
-Forward-compatibility via keys is much harder, but in the 'save user data' case, you may not need it.
-It is possible to implement schema for forward-compatibility with NSCoder, but in my opinion it is too messy, and remnicent of file formats that specify a byte length of each component and subcomponent, in which case you should just write your own binary file.
+Forward-compatibility via keys is much harder, but in the 'save user data' case, you may not need it - the only way that you will need to load a file from a future version is for cloud-based methods.
+If you do need it, it is possible to implement schema for forward-compatibility with NSKeylessArchiver, by using keys implicitly in an NSDictionary (which you should be able to use with NSKeylessArchiver!).
+The other options are probably too messy, and likely remnicent of file formats that specify a byte length of each component and subcomponent, in which case you should just write your own binary file.

 ## Performance